squidgy617/BrawlInstallerPlugins/README.md

 ## Configure Settings
 **Usage:** Plugins menu > BrawlInstaller Plugins > Configure Settings

 This plugin prompts the user for input on various settings that are used by all of the plugins in this suite.
 Users should respond to prompts to the best of their knowledge.
 If the user is tasked with entering an ID, typically they may enter it in either hexadecimal (e.g. "0x21") or decimal (e.g. "33") format.
-After setting configuration is complete, a settings.ini file will be created in the "Resources/BrawlInstaller" folder in the BrawlCrate directory.
+After setting configuration is complete, a settings.ini file will be created in the root folder of the build directory.

 For a detailed breakdown of the settings configured by this plugin, see the section on the [settings.ini](https://github.com/squidgy617/BrawlInstallerPlugins#settingsini) file.